 The process of passport revocation

-“The IRS may also ask [the State Dept.] to revoke a passport if the taxpayer could use offshore activities or interests to resolve their debt, but chooses not to,” the agency continued.
+“The IRS also might ask [the State Dept.] to revoke a passport in case a taxpayer utilizes offshore interests or activities to resolve their debt, however, chooses not to,” the agency continued.

 That means the person avoiding taxes will get 30 days’ notice to respond to the IRS demands.
 To have a tax bill of $52,000 plus in most cases those people are considered to have the means to pay what they owe.

 Should you not have received the letter from the IRS the first thing you might find out is the passport revocation.
 In this instance, you will not be permitted to travel to your preferred destination but will instead be issued with a travel permit to travel direct to the United States to deal with the IRS outstanding debt.

 Want to remain free?